benzookapi/shopify-gcp-demo/README.GCP.md

 - Training takes a hour or longer, and not guranteed to get finished successfully.

 ## TODO
-- Currently, the order items are afew and the training is hardcoded as `classification` only.
+- Currently, order items are a few and the training is hardcoded as `classification`.
 For more effective AI training, more data items and other type and paramaters like forecasting are required.

 ## Possible use cases in the future (with more enhancement in TODO)
 - Classification of customers based on order data